jlevy/og-equity-compensation/README.md

 ### Legend

 - 🔹 Important or often overlooked tip
-- ❗ “Serious” gotcha where risks or costs are significant
+- ❗ Serious danger or pitfall where risks or costs are significant
-- 🔸 A gotcha or limitation to be aware of
+- 🔸 A warning or limitation to be aware of
 - 🌪 Controversial topic where informed opinion varies significantly
 - ☝️ Common confusion or misunderstanding, such as confusing terminology
 - 📥 PDF or form or download